Brightest-Sunshine/-Python-discipline-projects/README.md

-# Python-discipline-projects
+# Graph-rendering-projects

-Cycle of four projects in Python
+The first laboratory work in a cycle on the subject of User Interface Development